This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 I still have difficulty reconciling my feelings about the porters.
 But one thing is certain, I wouldn’t have been able to make the trek without their help.

-There are many people who forgo the hike and find their way to Machu Picchu on the train.
+Many people forgo the hike and find their way to Machu Picchu on the train.

 The hiking experience isn’t for everyone, but I can say that the hike itself was by far the most memorable and personally rewarding part of the trip.